Integrity Idol: Using fame to fight corruption in Mali

 “My work is a movement, not just a set of projects,” Moussa says.
 “We want to help this younger generation of Malians come together and collectively push for the change they want to see.
 It is a collaborative process, through which we all learn, share, adapt, and continue to push for new ways of doing things.
 That is very powerful.”

-The Mandela Washington Fellowship for Young African Leaders is a program of the US government and is supported in its implementation by IREX.
+The Mandela Washington Fellowship is sponsored by the U.S. Department of State with funding provided by the U.S. Government and administered by IREX.
 For more information on the Young African Leaders Initiative (YALI), please visit mandelawashingtonfellowship.state.gov.